Probucol Quantitative Regression Swedish Trial - PQRST

 2. Am J Cardiol 1994;74:875-83.
 Final results

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Diet
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Diet

 Keywords: Intermittent Claudication, Plaque, Atherosclerotic, Blood Pressure, Hypercholesterolemia, Peripheral Vascular Diseases, Cholestyramine Resin, Diet, Triglycerides, Probucol, Exercise Test